jacobchung730/Sneaker-Checkout/README.md

-# sneaker-checkout
+# Sneaker Checkout Bot

-Sneaker Checkout Bot
+Parses HTML on webpage.

-Parses HTML and uses Puppeteer to add item to cart, fill out checkout info
+Fills out checkout info and adds item to cart using Puppeteer.

-Will actually buy an item, fully automated
+Fully automated and will actually checkout item.